Donald Watson, together with some others, founded The Vegan Society in 1944. Here my entry on Watson from the Cultural Encyclopedia of Vegetarianism:

 Second, the claim that their “aims and objectives remain unaltered from those of our founders 70 years ago” is beyond absurd and completely disrespectful of the memory of Donald Watson.

-Third, it is troubling that The Vegan Society is acting people to not make any public criticisms of its position.
+Third, it is troubling that The Vegan Society is asking people to not make any public criticisms of its position.